-The Royal College of Paediatrics and Child Health has endorsed the following relevant evidence-based guideline "The Management of a Child with a Decreased Conscious Level" - see resouces on this page.
+The Royal College of Paediatrics and Child Health has endorsed the following relevant evidence-based guideline "The management of children and young people with an acute decrease in conscious level (2015)" – see Resources and Reports on this page.

 For further information, search for "Decreased Consciousness" on the "RCPCH guidelines" website.

 ADVICE ON INVESTIGATION AND CLINICAL MANAGEMENT

 Contact for further information and advice: